Five things that got people talking in Liverpool this week

-In our weekly feature, LiverpoolWorld editor Dominic Raynor and video journalist Emily Bonner discuss some of the headlines which have stood out over the last week.
+In our weekly feature, LiverpoolWorld editor Dominic Raynor and video journalist Emily Bonner look back over the past week and pick out the stories have grabbed your attention.

-⚫ It’s been one year since the murder of 12-year-old Ava White in Liverpool city centre.
-Ava died on Thursday, 25 November 2021, after being stabbed in the neck following an altercation on School Lane, moments after the Christmas lights switch on.
-A 15-year-old boy, who cannot be named for legal reasons, has been jailed for her murder.
-We asked what’s being done to combat knife and gun crime in Liverpool?

 Advertisement